: (Jerry Goldsmith/Morton Stevens) At the

 lavish art direction, both contributing to a bloated budget over $20

-several decades later.
+decades later.
 One element of

-that was equally
+Masada that was equally praised but

-earned his ticket to the industry with extensive work for television
+had earned his ticket to the industry with extensive work for television

 while in his twenties, carrying over that success to several

-was one of those rare projects that Goldsmith actively
+Masada was one of those unusual

-sought to be involved with from the earliest stages, traveling to Israel
+projects that Goldsmith actively sought to be involved with from the

-in pre-production to research ancient instrumentation for use in the
+ancient instrumentation for use in the recording and write some of the

-source music in context.
+thematic material necessary for use as source music in context.
+The

-for the small screen, an assignment as close to his heart and religious
+small screen, an assignment as close to his heart and religious

 sensibilities as the impressive